OSHA 10 Hour Training Guide 2026: Online Card, Costs & Rules

 The OSHA Outreach Training Program is a voluntary initiative at the federal level, but many states, cities, and employers have made it a mandatory requirement for certain jobs.
 The program’s main goal is to promote a culture of safety, and in the last five years alone, more than 6 million workers have received OSHA Outreach training, making it a widely recognized standard.

-It’s important to understand that this is an awareness program, not a certification.
-Completing an OSHA 10 hour course provides you with a course completion card, but it doesn’t replace specific training required by OSHA standards for operating certain equipment like forklifts.
-If you work with refrigerants in HVAC, you’ll also need EPA Section 608 certification.
+It is important to understand that this is an awareness program, not a certification.
+Completing an OSHA 10 hour course provides you with a course completion card, but it does not replace specific training required by OSHA standards for operating certain equipment like forklifts.
+If you work with refrigerants in HVAC, you will also need EPA Section 608 certification.

 Getting Started: Get Trained or Become a Trainer